Light in the dark forest -- I. An efficient optimal estimator for 3D Lyman-alpha forest power spectrum: Optimal estimation of P3D

 Our initial tests show that shared-memory parallelization through \texttt{OpenMP} saturates at 8--16 cores.
 Most high-performance computing clusters have more cores and have enough memory to run more than one job in a single node.
 Therefore, we simultaneously run multiple MC simulations by applying \texttt{MPI} parallelization along with \texttt{OpenMP}.
 The synchronization between \texttt{MPI} tasks is not required, so it can be kept at a minimum level.
 For example, the CCAPP Condo on The Ohio Supercomputer Center (OSC) \cite{OhioSupercomputerCenter1987}, where we carried out our computations, has 96 cores per compute node.
 We typically run the estimator using 12 MPI tasks, each utilizing 8 \texttt{OpenMP} threads per node.

-The integrals and complicated terms such as $P_L$, \poned, and \pthreed\ are interpolated on a regular grid that eliminates binary search and is preferable over general grid implementation.
-In 1D interpolation, cubic spline provides smoothness and does not cost significant evaluation time.
+The integrals and complicated terms such as $P_L$, \poned, and \pthreed\ are interpolated on a regular grid that eliminates binary search and is preferable over a general grid implementation.
+In 1D interpolation, a cubic spline offers smoothness and incurs minimal evaluation time.
 In 2D interpolation for $\xi_S(r_\bot, r_\|)$, cubic spline becomes costly, but the fastest method, linear interpolation, compromises smoothness.
 Cubic Hermite spline interpolation achieves smoothness without a hefty computational cost.
-Specifically, we employ the Bernstein polynomial formulation of cubic Hermite interpolation and evaluate it using De Casteljau's recursive algorithm.
+Specifically, we employ the Bernstein polynomial \cite{bernstein1912} formulation of cubic Hermite interpolation and evaluate it using de Casteljau's recursive algorithm \cite{deCasteljau1959outillages} (see appendix~\ref{app:hermite} and ref.~\cite{farin2001curves} for details).

 There is one last computational optimization we apply to correlation function interpolations. $\xi_S(r_\bot, r_\|)$ and $\xi_{1\mathrm{D}}(r_\|)$ are smoother and slowly changing in $\log r$.
 However, evaluating $\log r$ for every pixel pair is unexpectedly expensive.
 Given that double-precision accuracy for $\log r$ is unnecessary, we employ a bitwise approximation of $\log_2 r$,\footnote{\url{https://github.com/romeric/fastapprox}} achieving nearly an order of magnitude improvement in evaluation speed.